 When I heard Learning and Performance Ecosystems would be the topic for May’s Fredrickson Roundtable for Learning Leaders, my curiosity was piqued.
-I’ve been reading about this concept since I first came across it a few years ago, and just recently I have seen much more discussion about it.
-I’m looking forward to the opportunity hear from other learning leaders about what they have been observing, strategizing, and implementing within their organizations as they cope with the changing landscape of learning and performance management.
+I’ve been reading about the concept of learning ecosystems since I first came across it a few years ago.
+Just recently, I’ve seen much more discussion about it and I’m looking forward to hearing from other learning leaders.
+I’d love to know what they have been observing, strategizing, and implementing within their organizations as they cope with the changing landscape of learning and performance management.

-In another post, from January of 2016, he further refined the definition: “A Learning and Performance Ecosystem is a community of people in conjunction with the processes, information, and technology of their environment, interacting as a system supporting development.”
+In another post, in 2016, he further refined the definition: “A Learning and Performance Ecosystem is a community of people in conjunction with the processes, information, and technology of their environment, interacting as a system supporting development.”

 There are many more definitions out there and we’ve even tried our Fredrickson hand at a definition:

 A Learning Ecosystem is a network of people, resources, and technology from both inside and outside the organization, all of which have an impact on learning.